WombatFromHell/OriginSteamOverlayLauncher/OriginSteamOverlayLauncher/README.md

 Starcraft           = battlenet://sc
 ```

+(As of v1.02) If you run into any games that don't launch properly by default, either because of overlay problems or just not launching at all via OSOL, you can edit the "OriginSteamOverlayLauncher.ini" after setting your paths and change the "LauncherMode" setting to "LauncherOnly" (no quotes).

 Known Issues
 ============
 If you have difficulty getting the Steam overlay to hook into your game when launching with OSOL please follow [these instructions](https://support.steampowered.com/kb_article.php?ref=9828-SFLZ-9289), and make sure OSOL and Steam are both running with the appropriate permissions (if Steam is running as Admin, make sure to run OSOL as Admin as well so that all processes spawned from it can be hooked by Steam). **This is important for older games (circa <2007).**

-If you have issues with games not launching with the Steam Overlay and are using a recent AMD graphics device you may need to disable the "AMD External Events" service.
+If you have issues with games not launching with the Steam Overlay and are using a recent AMD graphics device you may need to disable the "AMD External Events Utility" service by following the instructions below:

-NOTE: This will break FreeSync functionality, but allow the Steam Overlay to hook into Origin games:

 * Run "services.msc".
 * Browse down to the "AMD External Events" service.
-* Double-click it, change the startup type to "Disabled", and click "Stop" to disable the service.
+* Double-click it, change the startup type to "Disabled", and click "Stop" to disable the service, then click "OK" and exit the dialog.

+NOTE: This will break FreeSync functionality, but allow the Steam Overlay to hook into Origin games.

 How To Compile